syntax-syndicate/mcp-prawn-task-manager/README.md

 ### ⚠️ Important Configuration Notes

-The **DATA_DIR parameter** is the directory where Shrimp Task Manager stores task data, conversation logs, and other information.
+The **DATA_DIR parameter** is the directory where Prawn Task Manager stores task data, conversation logs, and other information.
 Setting this parameter correctly is crucial for the normal operation of the system.
 This parameter must use an **absolute path**; using a relative path may cause the system to incorrectly locate the data directory, resulting in data loss or function failure.

 > **Warning**: Using relative paths may cause the following issues:
 >